By Kay Harrison

 10. Fredericksburg, Texas

-In some ways, the hill country of Texas resembles the wine growing regions of central Italy.
+In some ways, the hill country of Texas resembles the wine growing regions of central Italy, securing it a spot on our list of best places for wine.
 Restaurants in Fredericksburg join up with the wineries to offer unique events like “Port and Pairings,” but the nearby wineries are also open for tastings by appointment.

 9. Traverse City, Michigan